leocornus/leocornus.recipe.wpmw/leocornus/recipe/wpmw/README.txt

     The root folder of MediaWiki installation.
 We will create symlink in its extensions sub-folder.

+Options for symlink recipe:

+``target-folder``

+    the target folder, from which we create symlink to the link_name.

+``link-folder``

+    the link folder will have all the link names.

+``names``

+    the names used to create the symlink.
+The following command will be used:
+    $ ln -s target_folder/name link_folder/name

 zc.buildout built in a set of easy to use functions to simplfy the testing for buildout recipe.
 Check http://pypi.python.org/pypi/zc.buildout/1.5.2#testing-support for more details.